ratwolfzero/hopalong_python/README.md

 ### Potentially Other, More Sophisticated Solutions

-No other one-pass methods offering significant advantages have been identified at this time.
-More sophisticated solutions would also contradict the minimum complexity design approach unless a significant performance improvement in calculations with a high number of iterations makes them worth considering.
+No other feasible alternative one-pass methods offering substantial advantages have been identified at this time.

 ### Recap